uskelkeron/JsDecisionMaking-Question/README.md

-#Program which test age of user and return a response
+###This Repo consist of all questions relating to Decision Marking and Conditionals###

+Program 1: AgeChecker.js test the age of persons and determine if they are able to gain access